-At Carnegie Mellon, you’ll experience a more comprehensive, in-depth, and data-driven approach to economics.
-With five degree options, six concentrations, and many course electives, the undergraduate economics program prepares you to lead, innovate, and stand apart.
+At Carnegie Mellon, you’ll experience a more comprehensive, in-depth, and data-informed approach to economics.
+With five degree options, five concentrations, and many course electives, the undergraduate economics program prepares you to lead, innovate, and stand apart.

 More Learning Opportunities